(Frequently Asked Questions)

 The oldest show available is #524, 9-13-1997.
-A music licensing issue prevents us from providing older episodes.
+A music licensing agreement prevents us from providing older episodes.

 To reach it, take Hwy 16 south from Goldthwaite or north from San Saba.
 About two miles north of San Saba’s main business district, you will see FM 500.
 Take FM 500 West for approximately 19 miles.
 You should see a sign at that point for the community of Regency and the Regency Bridge on your right (North) at FM433.
 Regency Bridge is less than a mile from the there down a dirt road.

 Be sure and take someone with you, for the bridge is located in a somewhat remote location.